isaaholic/Quiz-Game/README.md

 I used a two-dimension array and my find number from the array function.
 ### About Function:
 if the number has been in the array, return true(boolean type).

+## How to play:
+open start.bat file.
+Enjoy it.